By Karen Carnabucci, LCSW, TEP

 As a psychotherapist, I often think about his powerful observation when I work with people who have suffered various kinds of trauma.
 His comment continues to prove true as I hear stories from people who have been affected deeply by trauma, whether war, abuse, crime or a severe accident.

-There are several realities to the experience of trauma, which we can describe generally as a situation that is a shock to the system of the human being.
+There are several realities to the experience of trauma, which we can describe generally as a situation that is a shock to the nervous system of the human being.
 The experience calls upon all of our resources -- physical, mental, emotional and spiritual -- to survive.

 Hypervigilance.
 Keeping highly watchful is an important survival skill in wartime.
 In ordinary life, however, this watchfulness creates huge problems; the veteran is unable to relax and perhaps may find himself or herself suspicious of others, having difficulty in crowds and certain situations, even close relationships.